mcglow2/guides/source/hpc/policy.md

 Faculty with a Tufts University appointment can request additional storage for use by their lab.

 ## Acceptable Use Policy
-Tufts HPC cluster is an "institution system" and its acceptable use is governed by the university wide ["Use of Information Systems Policy"](https://it.tufts.edu/sites/default/files/uploaded-files/2018-09/use-institutional_systems_2018-06-18_0.pdf).
+Tufts HPC cluster is an "institutional systems" and its acceptable use is governed by the university wide ["Use of Information Systems Policy"](https://it.tufts.edu/sites/default/files/uploaded-files/2018-09/use-institutional_systems_2018-06-18_0.pdf).

 ## Data
 No restricted data allowed on Tufts HPC cluster